Chao-Xi/jxazurebook/docs/az400/2az400_test.md

-### Question-170
+### Question-16

 You have an Azure DevOps project that produces Node Package Manager (npm) packages.

 Multiple projects consume the packages.

-You need to configure Azure Artifacts to ensure that both the latest and pre-release versions of the packages are available for consumption.
+**You need to configure Azure Artifacts to ensure that both the latest and pre-release versions of the packages are available for consumption.**

 What should you do?